-Each whole warrant entitles the registered holder to purchase one share of our Common Stock at a price of \$11.50 per share ("Warrant"), subject to adjustment as discussed below, at any time commencing on 30 days after the completion of the Business Combination.
-The Warrants will expire five years after the completion of the Business Combination, at 5:00 p.m., New York City time, or earlier upon redemption or liquidation.
+Each whole Public Warrant entitles the registered holder to purchase one share of our Common Stock at a price of \$11.50 per share, subject to adjustment as discussed below.
+The Public Warrants will expire five years on August 10, 2028, at 5:00 p.m., New York City time, or earlier upon redemption or liquidation.

-We will not be obligated to deliver any shares of Common Stock pursuant to the exercise of a Warrant and will have no obligation to settle such warrant exercise unless a registration statement under the Securities Act with respect to the shares of Common Stock underlying the warrants is then effective and a prospectus relating thereto is current, subject to our satisfying our obligations described below with respect to registration.
-No Warrant will be exercisable and we will not be obligated to issue shares of Common Stock upon exercise of a warrant unless Common Stock issuable upon such warrant exercise has been registered, qualified or deemed to be exempt under the securities laws of the state of residence of the registered holder of the warrants.
-In the event that the conditions in the two immediately preceding sentences are not satisfied with respect to a Warrant, the holder of such warrant will not be entitled to exercise such warrant and such warrant may have no value and expire worthless.
-In no event will we be required to net cash settle any Warrant.
-In the event that a registration statement is not effective for the exercised Warrants, the purchaser of an equity security consisting of one share of Common Stock and one-third of a Warrant ("Unit") containing such warrant, if not cash settled, will have paid the full purchase price for the Unit solely for the share of Common Stock underlying such Unit.
+We will not be obligated to deliver any shares of Common Stock pursuant to the exercise of a Public Warrant and will have no obligation to settle such warrant exercise unless a registration statement under the Securities Act with respect to the shares of Common Stock underlying the warrants is then effective and a prospectus relating thereto is current, subject to our satisfying our obligations described below with respect to registration.
+No Public Warrant will be exercisable and we will not be obligated to issue shares of Common Stock upon exercise of a warrant unless Common Stock use warrant exercise has been registered, qualified or deemed to be exempt under the securities laws of the state of residence of the registered holder of the warrants.
+In the event that the conditions in the two immediately preceding sentences are not satisfied with respect to a Public Warrant, the holder of such warrant will not be entitled to exercise such warrant and such warrant may have no value and expire worthless.
+In no event will we be required to net cash settle any Public Warrant.
+In the event that a registration statement is not effective for the exercised Public Warrants, the purchaser of a unit of MTAC containing such warrant, if not cash settled, will have paid the full purchase price for the unit of MTAC solely for the share of Common Stock underlying such unit.